 SPA 301-302.
 Advanced Spanish Grammar and Composition I-II (6) A study of advanced grammar, reading and composition; expansion of oral skills.
-Extensive written practice in

-Spanish using literary and/or periodical texts as points of departure for discussion and models of style.
+Extensive written practice in Spanish using literary and/or periodical texts as points of departure for discussion and models of style.
 Prerequisites: SPA 201-202 or their equivalents.
 Both courses taught in Spanish.

 SPA 303.
-Advanced Spanish Conversation (3) Continued development of oral skills; themes of current interest are presented for discussion.
+Advanced Spanish Conversation (3) (D) Continued development of oral skills; themes of current interest are presented for discussion.
 Exercises designed to provide the student with a working knowledge of conversational Spanish.
 Prerequisites: SPA 201-202 or their equivalents.
 Course taught in Spanish.

 SPA 304.
 Introduction to Hispanic Literature and Film (3) Critical reading and methods of literary and film analysis.
 Selections cover all genres in several periods.
-Prerequisites: SPA201-202.
+Prerequisites: SPA 201-202.
 Taughtin Spanish.

-SPA 310.
+- SPA 305.
+Hispanic Literature in Translation (3) (D/W) A survey of major texts of the Hispanic literary canon from the twentieth century to the present.
+Course may be repeated as topics vary.
+Prerequisites: Junior or senior standing.
+Sophomores with permission of department chair.
+Course taught in English. - SPA 310.
 Survey of Spanish Literature I (3) This course offers literary reading from Spain, beginning with the Poem of the Cid through the end of the Golden Age/Baroque Period.
 Prerequisites: SPA 201-202.
-Course taught in Spanish.
+Course taught in Spanish. - SPA 311.

-SPA 311.
 Survey of Spanish Literature II (3) Literary readings from the eighteenth, nineteenth, and twentieth centuries in Spain are examined in this course.
 Prerequisites: SPA 201-202.
-Course taught in Spanish.

-SPA 312.
-Survey of Spanish-American Literature I (3) This course is a survey of Spanish-American literature from the Discovery to the Romantic movement.
+Course taught in Spanish. - SPA 312.
+Survey of Spanish-American Literature I (3) (D/I) This course is a survey of Spanish-American literature from the Discovery to the Romantic movement.
 Prerequisites: SPA 201-202.
-Course taught in Spanish.

-SPA 313.
-Survey of Spanish-American Literature II (3) A survey of Spanish-American literature from the latter part of the nineteenth century to the present, including realism, naturalism, modernism, and post-modernism.
+Course taught in Spanish. - SPA 313.
+Survey of Spanish-American Literature II (3) (D/I) A survey of Spanish-American literature from the latter part of the nineteenth century to the present, including realism, naturalism, modernism, and post-modernism.
 Prerequisites: SPA 201-202.
-Course taught in Spanish.
+Course taught in Spanish. - SPA 314.

-SPA 314.
 Cervantes (3) This course offers an in-depth reading and discussion of the works of Miguel de Cervantes.
-An in-depth reading of Don Quijote and other masterpieces will be studied.
-Course taught in Spanish.
+An in-depth reading of Don Quixote and other masterpieces will be studied.
+Course taught in Spanish. - SPA 315.

-SPA 315.
 Nineteenth-Century Spanish Literature (3) Study of the drama, poetry, and prose of the nineteenth-century within the social and historical context of the period.
-Selected authors (Alas, Pardo-Bazan, Galdos, Zorrilla) will be presented in this period course.
-Course will be taught in Spanish.

-SPA 320.
-Latin American Poetry: Modernism to 21st Century (3) This course will read the major works of poetry from the late 19th century to the 21st century in Latin America.
-Major figures such as Ruben Dario, Cesar Vallejo, Pablo Neruda, Octavio Paz, among many others, will be read and discussed.
-Course taught in Spanish.

-SPA 381.
-Selected Studies (3) A course of the literature and culture of a particular region, culture, genre in Peninsular Spanish or Spanish-American literature.
+Selected authors (Alas, Pardo-Bazán, Galdós, Zorrilla) will be presented in this period course.
+Course will be taught in Spanish. - SPA 320.
+Latin American Poetry: Modernism to 21st Century (3) (D) This course will read the major works of poetry from the late 19th century to the 21st century in Latin America.
+Major figures such as Rubén Darío, Cesar Vallejo, Pablo Neruda, Octavio Paz, among many others, will be read and discussed.
+Course taught in Spanish. - SPA 381.
+Selected Studies (3) (D/W) A course of the literature and culture of a particular region, culture, genre in Peninsular Spanish or Spanish-American literature.
 May be repeated as topics vary.
 Prerequisites: SPA 201-202.
-Course taught in Spanish.
+Course taught in Spanish. - SPA 401.

-SPA 401.
 Independent Study (1-3) Individual research on a particular aspect of Spanish language and literature.
 Prerequisites: SPA 201-202 or their equivalents.
-Course taught in Spanish.

-SPA 450.
-Senior Seminar (3) (W) The study of a chosen literary genre, theme, author, or work in either Spanish Peninsular or Spanish-American literature.
+Course taught in Spanish. - SPA 450.
+Senior Seminar (3) (O/D/W) The study of a chosen literary genre, theme, author, or work in either Spanish Peninsular or Spanish-American literature.
 Required of all senior Hispanic Studies majors and intended principally for them.
-Prerequisite: Senior standing or permission.
+Prerequisite: Senior standing or permission of department chair.
 Course taught in Spanish.